 Today we’re making some taco truck-worthy instant pot chipotle chicken tacos.
-These are honestly the BEST homemade tacos I’ve had so far, surpassing my old favorite of slow cooker chicken tacos and the super popular slow cooker beef tacos.
-We’ve made it three times now and this is a new staple in our household for taco nights.
+These are honestly the BEST homemade tacos I’ve had so far, beating my old favorite slow cooker chicken tacos and the super popular slow cooker beef tacos.
+We’ve made it three times now and it has quickly become a new staple in our household for taco nights.

 Its flavor packs a punch with just the right amount of heat.
 There’s just something about some juicy, pulled chipotle chicken in a charred corn tortilla with some crunchy diced red onions, maybe some crumbled queso fresco cheese, fresh cilantro, and some drizzled zesty lime juice.
 Sounds perfect?
 Then let’s get started.

 INSTANT POT CHIPOTLE CHICKEN TACOS RECIPE TIPS